timf34/WindowsDailyTxtFile/README.md

     - In the "Add arguments" field, enter `-ExecutionPolicy Bypass -File "C:\Your\Path\create_file.ps1"`.
 Replace `"C:\Your\Path\create_file.ps1"` with the actual path to your script.
     - Click "Next", review your settings, then click "Finish".
 4. Save `open_file.ps1` as a `.ps1` file and create a shortcut to it in the Startup folder (which can be found at `C:\Users\[Your User Name]\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`).
+    - If this doesn't work, repeat step 3. above, replacing `create_file.ps1` with `open_file.ps1` in the "Add arguments" field.
+And instead of selecting "Daily" for the trigger, select "At log on".

 ## Notes